openEOPlatform/documentation/getting-started/jupyterlab/index.md

 # Get started with openEO Platform in JupyterLab (Python)

-::: tip Note
+::: danger Important
-You need to [become part of the openEO Platform "early adopter" program](https://openeo.cloud/#adopters) to access the processing infrastructure.
+You need to [get an openEO Platform account](https://openeo.cloud/#plans) to access the processing infrastructure.
 :::

 A hosted JupyterLab environment for openEO Platform is available at **[lab.openeo.cloud](https://lab.openeo.cloud/)**.